 Sodium Polystyrene Sulfonate Oral Powder

-Sodium Polystyrene Sulfonate USP is a benzene, diethenyl-, polymer with ethenylbenzene, sulfonated, sodium salt and has the following structural formula:
+Sodium polystyrene sulfonate is a benzene, diethenyl-polymer, with ethenylbenzene, sulfonated, sodium salt and has the following structural formula:

-The drug is a light brown to brown finely ground, powdered form of sodium polystyrene sulfonate, a cation-exchange resin prepared in the sodium phase with an in vitro exchange capacity of approximately 3.1 mEq (in vivo approximately 1 mEq) of potassium per gram.
+The drug is a cream to light brown finely ground, powdered form of sodium polystyrene sulfonate, a cation-exchange resin prepared in the sodium phase with an in vitro exchange capacity of approximately 3.1 mEq (in vivo approximately 1 mEq) of potassium per gram.
 The sodium content is approximately 100 mg (4.1 mEq) per gram of the drug.
 It can be administered orally or in an enema.

 As the resin passes along the intestine or is retained in the colon after administration by enema, the sodium ions are partially released and are replaced by potassium ions.
 For the most part, this action occurs in the large intestine, which excretes potassium ions to a greater degree than does the small intestine.
 The efficiency of this process is limited and unpredictably variable.
 It commonly approximates the order of 33 percent but the range is so large that definitive indices of electrolyte balance must be clearly monitored.